 The Si Como No also has what is calls it Greentique Wildlife Refuge that has a butterfly garden, reptile lagoon and guided night walks just to name a few.
 Its is also home to many different species of wildlife, ranging from macaws to white-faced monkeys and sloths.

-That is not to say that there aren’t many many more reasons to stay here but if there is one thing that stands out to me about Tulemar, and what is often the first thing people mention to me about there stay there, it is the service.
+That is not to say that there aren’t many many more reasons to stay here but if there is one thing that stands out to me about The Tulemar Bunglows and Villas and what is often the first thing people mention to me about there stay there, it is the service.

-There are plenty of rooms choices and far too many for me to go through here in this short article but rest assured that no matter which one you choose, they are all excellent, you just have to see which one fits your needs (and budget).
+There are plenty of rooms choices and far too many for me to go through here in this short review but rest assured that no matter which one you choose, they are all excellent, you just have to see which one fits your needs (and budget).

-Tulemar also has great activities for both adults and kids for example, for example, they have what they call a sloth walk that is done by the Sloth institute of Costa Rica ( yes, there is such a thing) and is just for those staying at the hotel.
+Tulemar also has great activities for both adults and kids, for example, they have what they call a sloth walk that is done by the Sloth Institute of Costa Rica ( yes, there is such a thing) and is just for those staying at the hotel.